 “The toxic stuff is safely stored away, for use only if really needed.”

-Imagine walking down the cleaning aisle of a grocery store.
-Pretty strong smell, right?
+Ever notice the potent smells when you walk down the cleaning aisle of a grocery store?
 Even with tightly sealed, never-opened lids, chemicals are seeping out.
 While your home may only contain a few conventional products, you can bet noxious odors are leaching out in the parts-per-million level, creating a low-level chemical soup over time.
 The truth is, you don’t really need them.

 Since they contain ammonia and chlorine, standard cleaners are harmful to our lungs and many of them contain ingredients that are caustic and flammable.
 Regular use can contaminate indoor air and have the potential to cause long-term health complications.